What is Radiation Therapy

 COMPUTED TOMOGRAPHY (CT) SIMULATION DAY

-The purpose of a CT Simulation is for the Radiation Therapy (RT) team to determine the location and size of the tumor for computerised radiation treatment planning.
+The purpose of a CT Simulation is for the Radiation Therapy (RT) team to determine the location and size of the tumour for computerised radiation treatment planning.

 During the simulation, the RT team will set you up in your treatment position and make markings on your skin to ensure reproducibility.
 When required, IV contrast will be administered.
 After the simulation, you will be informed of the date of your first treatment.